vebbis321/thel.foo/content/posts/validation/index.md

     }
 ```

-What is nice about this approach is that we're receiving the current state of all our validations concurrently and we can use the tuple output that we get in return from them to create a error hierarchy.
+What is nice about this approach is that we're receiving the current state of all our validations concurrently -- and we can use the tuple output that we get in return from them to create a error hierarchy.

 Now you may ask, why a function?
-Often we don't want to give error feedback to the user before a button is tapped.
-So a method that we can trigger when it fits us is more suitable.
+Often, we don't want to give error feedback to the user before a button is tapped.
+So, a method that we can trigger when it fits us is more suitable.

 All we have to do now is bind the text field to the name publisher property in our code.
-Let's extend the functionality of the text field so it can return us a publisher with the current text input:
+So, let's extend the functionality of the text field so it can return us a publisher with the current text input:

 ```swift
 // UITextField + Extensions